fcrespel/rc-server/README.md

 # Remote Control REST API

 REST API to use an RF 433 MHz transmitter as a remote control.
-It currently only supports the Chacon DIO 1.0 protocol.
+It currently only supports the Chacon DIO 1.0 and Chacon 54662 protocols.

 It has only been tested on an ODROID-C4 board and uses an ODROID-specific WiringPi version.
 It should be easy to adapt it for other boards (e.g. Raspberry Pi).